 Identical to the initial release, the configuration errors and possible problems are checked, and a test should be performed in a temporary test version.
 After that, however, the procedure in this scenario looks somewhat different:

-• The migration mode is then started.
-This puts the application into read-only mode and displays a notification message for users.
-After no more active work is performed in the application by users, the data migration starts.
-As soon as the migrations have been performed, the application is made available write-protected and the maintenance notice is removed.
+- The migration mode is then started.
+This puts the module into read-only mode and displays a notification message for users.
+After no more active work is performed in the module by users, the data migration starts.
+As soon as the migrations have been performed, the module is made available write-protected and the maintenance notice is removed.

 Translated with www.DeepL.com/Translator (free version)